5axes/CustomSupportEraserPlus/README.md

 - Before to slice your model, uncheck the "Generate Support" checkbox in the right panel **(if you want to use ONLY custom supports)**

->Note: it's easier to add/remove supports when you are in "Solid View" mode
+>Note: it's easier to add/remove supports blocker when you are in "Solid View" mode

 ## Modifications